The creamy yolk from the soft-boiled eggs mixes deliciously with the peas for a delightfully savory flavor.

 Black-Eyed Peas and Jammy Eggs

-- 1 cup dried black-eyed peas, sorted and rinsed
+- 1 cup dried Camellia’s Blackeye Peas, sorted and rinsed

 - 2 tablespoons olive oil, divided